janbodnar/Python-AI-Skolenie/pandasai.md

 agent = Agent(df)

+response = agent.chat(
-agent.chat("Create a bar chart showing revenue and expenses by month")
+    "Create a bar chart showing revenue and expenses by month. " "Save the plot to a file and return only the file path."
+)

+print(response)

 ```

 This command generates appropriate plotting code using matplotlib or plotly,